andresriancho/w3af/w3af/core/controllers/chrome/README.md

  * `w3af` main process: runs the scan, `crawl.web_spider`, etc.
  * `chrome` processes: are run by `process.py` and referenced from the pool.

-Multiple processes were used to prevent issues with a hanging chrome instance breaking the scan.
+Multiple processes were used to prevent issues with a hanging Chrome instance breaking the scan.

 ## Crawling